Philippines Mens Beach Handball winning streak (Dec 9, 2019)

-Also Harris, former team captain of the University of the Philippines Fighting Maroons in the UAAP, fired 14 points while Dubouzet contributed 12 points for the national team, which improved its record to 1-1 after losing its opening match to defending champion Qatar (2-0) last Saturday.
+In comparison, Dubouzet contributed 12 points for the national team, which improved its record to 1-1 after losing its opening match to defending champion Qatar (2-0) last Saturday.

 The team of coach Jana Franquelli will next face Vietnam Monday afternoon.

 “It was a good win for the team, a very big win actually considering we’re relatively new in the sport of handball,” said Franquelli, who is joined by Luzviminda Pacubas, Aurora Adriano, and JC Pangilinan in the coaching staff.

 “The adjustment we made not only for this game against Afghanistan but also before the tournament when we got new players, now we are seeing good results.
 So we’re hoping that we can continue to improve, and if we can get a few more wins then that’s good,” Franquelli added.

 The national handball team missed a chance to play in the gold medal match after losing to Dream Team, 2-0, in the semifinal round of the 2018 International Beach Handball Grand-Prix yesterday in Weihai, China.

 The coach Jana Franquelli surprised many when it barged into the semifinals after it finished with a 4-2 record in Group B behind Chinese Taipei in the 13-team field tournament.